romanstrazanec/algorithms/data_structures/README.md

 - isEmpty -> True if empty
 - push(item) -> pushes item to the top
 - pop -> gets item at the top and remove it
-- peek -> gets item under the top
+- peek -> gets item at the top without removing it
 - size -> gets size

 ## Queue